Hunting with bow and arrow is definitely a valid tool in the modern game mamagements situation.

 EBF knows of no research indicating that a controlled second shot is better

-shot is actually more likely due to the quietness of the bow and arrow.
+arrow is actually more likely due to the quietness of the bow and arrow.

 No, the statistics from Denmark clearly show that this is not the case.
 The Danish study conducted between 1999 and 2004 reports 533 roe deer hit by arrows.
 Less than 5% of the roe deer reported hit were not recovered or were labeled as wounded.

 A similar study made in the U.S. on white-tailed deer in South Carolina, showed only 2% losses (tracking dogs were used to aid recovery of downed deer).
 Comparable studies for rifle or shotgun show similar or higher losses.

 Vice Presidents: Chosen from each national bowhunting organisation

 EBF is working to enable the use of the bow and arrow as a hunting tool